 - Put the container into the ice cream maker and sit the scraper blade in place.

 - Put lid on and pour the peach-yogurt mixture in with the motor running.

 - Let the yogurt freeze with the blade running for 25-35 minutes.
 (I left it freezing for 35 minutes this time.)

 - If you don’t eat all the frozen yogurt right away it can be frozen to eat later, but allow about 20-30 minutes at room temperature for the yogurt to soften after it comes out of the freezer, or you can also microwave it for about a minute or two on medium-low.

-I used a Cuisinart 1-1/2-Quart Ice Cream Maker to make this frozen yogurt.
+I used a Cuisinart 1-1/2-Quart Ice Cream Maker (affiliate link) to make this frozen yogurt.
 You may need to adapt the recipe if you’re using a different size or make of ice cream freezer.

 This recipe created by Kalyn.